WetDogWeather/TerrierWeb/doc/Terrier.md

 ### terrierOverlay.addGeoJSON(geojson)
 <p>You can add a bit of GeoJSON over top of the map.
 This is largely here
-for debugging as we can overlay on map toolkits instead.</p>
+for debugging as you probably have a good way to do that with the base map toolkit.</p>

 **Kind**: instance method of [<code>TerrierOverlay</code>](#TerrierOverlay)